 We like to give a personal service, but we do rely on people looking at the site for general information.
-All the dates, venues, costs etc are on the web site www.microchipping.com
+All the dates, venues, costs etc are on the web site.

 You do NOT have to purchase stock in order to attend our course!
 There's no pressure on you to purchase stock - ever.
 We are entirely open with our prices - check them out and compare - we try to be the most competitive at all times.
 Our chips are made under strict patents in the E.U. (not the Far East as are many other brands) and the quality is assured.
-Nearly every zoo buys their chips from us - and we believe we've earnt their trust by being the very best out there, in terms of quality, price and service.
-We also replace any wasted chips (see Chip Fairy) and you will always have a consultant vet on hand if you have a question.
+Nearly every zoo buys their chips from us - and we believe we've earned their trust by being the very best out there, in terms of quality, price and service.
 Needle sharpness is paramount to easy implantation - Trovan make their needle in Germany to a very high standard.

-Some of our courses are held in village community halls, colleges, universities and even teaching hospitals.
+Some of our courses are held in village community halls, colleges and universities.
 Regardless of the venue, you will be treated with respect, and you will learn a new, interesting skill in a supportive, structured and enjoyable setting.
 Being part of a group means that you can learn from watching others chip their pets, swap experiences and be focused on leaning.
 Remember, you have a vet present throughout, and they are dedicated to helping you become the best implanter.
 In a proper teaching environment, you are away from family distractions and you can concentrate on learning.

 Yes, we call your friend an Observer because they can come into the classroom and help to hold your animals whilst you are chipping, or they can look after your pets.
 We encourage everyone to bring an Observer because it means you can concentrate on learning to chip without worrying about your pets.
 During the hot months it is essential you bring an Observer if you are bringing along dogs.
 Dogs must be kept outside until the vet is ready to oversee the micro-chipping procedure.
 There’s no charge for Observers.
 We welcome Observers to come inside at any time.